Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Discussion

-The significance of our study lies in its dual contribution: First, we show that naive linear regression suffers from output dimension collapse at small data scales, restricting generalization beyond the training data.
-Second, we demonstrate that sparse linear regression can achieve accurate prediction at small data scales by mathematically characterizing the prediction error.
-These findings provide a practical guideline for advancing image reconstruction without relying on large-scale data.
+The significance of our study lies in its dual contribution.
+First, we showed that ODC can be a practical bottleneck for naive linear translators in reconstruction pipelines at small data scales, restricting generalization beyond the training data.
+Second, within a student--teacher framework, we derived a prediction error expression for sparse regression and clarified when accurate prediction is achievable at small data scales.
+These contributions provide a method for diagnosing ODC in existing reconstruction pipelines and offer quantitative guidelines for advancing brain-to-image reconstruction without relying on large-scale data.